aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/datasets/datasetsetcurrent.rst

 ---------

     *data\_category*
-        An element in ``AllDataCategories``, specifying the data category for which you want to set the current dataset.
+        An element in :aimms:set:`AllDataCategories`, specifying the data category for which you want to set the current dataset.

     *dataset*
-        An element of the set ``AllDataSets``, refering to the dataset that should become the current dataset.
+        An element of the set :aimms:set:`AllDataSets`, refering to the dataset that should become the current dataset.

 Return Value